QuentinRa/blog.quentinra.dev/maths/optimization/uo/geometric.md

 </div>

 You solve the system, and will have ``x*``, `y*`, ...
-Then as you could guess, try to check if theses values in your gradient are giving a vector of zeros.
+Then as you could guess, try to check if these values in your gradient is giving a vector of zeros.

 <hr class="sr">